SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Related Work

 \subsection{Deep Learning Approaches for Graph Drawing}

-In recent years, deep learning techniques have achieved state-of-the-art performance in different applications, such as Natural Language Processing\cite{attention} and Computer Vision\cite{cv-survey}.
+In recent years, deep learning techniques have achieved state-of-the-art performance in different applications, such as Natural Language Processing and Computer Vision.
 Thanks to the rapid advancement of deep learning, researchers have successfully developed multiple deep learning-based graph drawing methods\cite{dnn,gnn-gd,kwon-ma-2020,deep-drawing,deepgd}.
 Specifically, Wang et al.~\cite{deep-drawing} propose an LSTM-based graph drawing model called DeepDrawing to visualize graphs in a similar layout fashion as the training data.
 However, since DeepDrawing encodes the graph structure information using an adjacency vector with a fixed length $k$ for each node, only the connectivity information between the current node and $k$ other nodes is accessible to DeepDrawing.
-As a result, the global graph topology is unable to be captured by DeepDrawing so it is difficult to draw unseen graphs that have different topological characteristics than the graphs in the training data.
+As a result, DeepDrawing is unable to capture the global graph topology information, which makes it difficult to draw unseen graphs that have different topological characteristics than the graphs in the training data.
 Besides, $(DNN)^2$\cite{dnn} employs Graph Convolution Network to generate layouts by optimizing stress and tsNET\cite{tsnet}.
 DeepGD\cite{deepgd} is proposed to generate the optimal layout according to an aesthetic criterion or a combination of criteria.
-However, similar to $GD^2$, DeepGD is only applicable to optimizing differentiable criteria.
+However, similar to $\mathrm{GD}^2$, DeepGD is only applicable to optimizing differentiable criteria.
 Later on, Tiezzi et al.\cite{gnn-gd} propose to use a neural network as a differentiable surrogate for computing non-differentiable criterion (i.e., edge crossing) such that this surrogate network can serve as a guidance to supervise a drawing network to draw graphs.
 Their limitation is that the quality of layouts generated by the drawing network largely depends on how well the surrogate network can estimate the number of edge crossings.